Ontario Pork - Completed Research

 Impact of a specialized feeding regime for replacement gilts on lactation performance

-Project 18-007- Robert Friendship, University of Guelph
+Project 18-007- Lead Resesarcher: Robert Friendship, University of Guelph

 Sow milk production is becoming increasingly important with the use of hyperprolific sows and resulting large litters.
 The use of a high fibre feeding program fed ad libitum can be utilized to control the growth of developing gilts without impairing subsequent lactation performance.

-Project 18-003 - Benjamin Bohrer, University of Guelph
+Project 18-02 - Lee-Anne Huber, University of Guelph

 Strategies for detoxifying vomitoxin using innovative chemical and biological approaches in post-weaning piglets